 Homework responsibility varies with the grade level.
-Teachers will address the issue of homework at the Open House held in September.
+Teachers will address the issue of homework at the Curriculum Night held in September.
+While homework varies from grade level to grade level, it is very important all students read on a daily basis.
 The following homework guidelines have been established: